JoshAshby/House-Inventory-API/README.md

 Foreword:
 --------------
+Please also note (before noting below) that this README, at this time, is not up to date with the repository.
+There was a recent call scheme change which effects all admin calls.
+There have also been a few added and removed functions.
+Don't trust this just yet.
+I will try to get it updated soon.

 Please note that this is a major work in progress, the API maybe broken at anytime, and the URL scheme may change without warning, should a better solution present itself.
 Also throughout the documentation, the word peak comes up.
 Peak referes to the stated interval on which a restock has just happened, till the next restock or the current day.